**Are Millennials really the most studied generation in history?**

 You would be surprised that the answer to that question is actually a big No.

-In a survey conducted by Robert Walters group, it was found that 41% of millennials anticipated having five employers or less before retirement.
+In a survey conducted by the Robert Walters group, it was found that 41% of millennials anticipated having five employers or fewer before retirement.
 Only 23% of Generation X and 29% of Boomers had the same intentions.

-Keeping this in mind, investing in training and development of Millennial workers does not only ensure their retention but a secure future for your organization.
+Keeping this in mind, investing in the training and development of Millennial workers does not only ensures their retention but also a secure future for your organization.

 [Skillbook Academy](https://skillbookacademy.com/) is an internationally acclaimed learning and consultation services company specializing in Agile Certification and Professional Development Courses.